truenas/documentation/content/en/hub/intro/COREHardwareGuide.md

 * Only consider a “jumbo frames” [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit) with dedicated connections such as between servers or video editors and TrueNAS that are not likely to experience packet fragmentation.
 * Interfaces with [LRO](https://en.wikipedia.org/wiki/Large_receive_offload) and [LSO](https://en.wikipedia.org/wiki/Large_send_offload) offload features will generally alleviate the need for jumbo frames and their use can result in lower CPU overhead.

+### High speed interconnects

+As the pace of hardware developement increases and enterprises upgrade at a faster pace, higher bandwidth hardware is becoming more and more accessible.
+It's now realistic for home labs to employ 40GB and higher networking components.
+Home Admins are now facing the complications that have been faced by enterprise customers with these speeds.

+iXsystems highly recommends using Optical Fiber over Direct Attached Copper (DAC) cables for the high speed interconnects listed below:

+* SFP+ connectors are used 10Gb NICs
+* SFP28 connectors are used on 25Gb NICs.
+* QSFP+ connectors are used on 40Gb NICs.
+* QSFP28 connectors are used on 100Gb NICs.
+* QSFP56 connectors are used on 200Gb NICs.
+* QSFP-DD connectors are used on 400Gb NICs.

+iXsystems also recommends using Optical fiber for any of the aforementioned transceiver form factors when using Fibre Channel.
+Direct Attached Copper (DAC) cables can potentially introduce interoperability issues between NIC, cable and switch.

 ## Virtualized TrueNAS CORE

 Finally, the ultimate TrueNAS hardware question is whether to use actual hardware at all or go with a virtualization solution.